LukeShu/leaguer/docs/DesignDocument.md

 tournaments/edit.html
   : This view is a list of settings.
 Some are form entries, and some
-    are checkboxes.
-More settings will be added later in develpment.
+    are check-boxes.
+More settings will be added later in development.
 This view interacts with the tournament controller.

 matches/show.html
   : A display of both teams.
 Each team's players are clickable which